AI4ScienceConf/AI4ScienceConf.github.io/source/cfw.md

-We invite proposals for workshops to be held in tandem with the 2nd Conference on Language Modeling (COLM).
+We invite proposals for workshops to be held in tandem with the 1st .

 ---